This post was updated & republished on

 The squash can be roasted ahead of time (think: Sunday afternoon, when you’re hanging around the house anyway) and stored in the fridge until you’re ready to cook (think: Tuesday night, when you’re late home from work and need to get a healthy dinner on the table quick-snap).

-The Winter Squash and Kale Curry Recipe:
+Winter Squash and Kale Curry

-- 1 medium-sized Butternut Squash
+- 1 Butternut Squash (medium-sized)

 - 1 tbsp.
 Coconut Oil